vanilla/docs/content/developer/addons/plugin-theme-info.md

 ## Translation Guide from `addon.json`

 While `PluginInfo` and `ThemeInfo` declarations are deprecated, they will still be supported for some time.
-Aside from the syntax differences between JSON and PHP, the structure and key names are very simple.
+Aside from the syntax differences between JSON and PHP, the structure and key names are very similar.

 ### Author Declaration